castles

 On our previous visit, we spent hours exploring the first floor of the incredible Museo Nacional de Antropología (National Museum of Anthropology), captivated by its collection of pre-Hispanic artifacts from civilizations like the Aztecs and Maya.

-MORE: Explore the Animal Pottery and Death Cults of Ancient Mexico
+MORE: Explore the Museum of Anthropology’s collections on Animal Pottery and Death Cults of Ancient Mexico

 The park is divided into four sections, from historic landmarks to vast green spaces.
-It is home to nine major museums covering a wide range of subjects, along with monuments, gardens, and countless other fascinating sights.
+It’s home to nine major museums covering a wide range of subjects, along with monuments, gardens and countless other fascinating sights.
 And so far, we’ve barely scratched the surface of Section One.

 Its name comes from the Nahuatl word chapoltepēc, meaning “Hill of the Grasshopper.”
 But why a grasshopper?
 The area may have once been full of them, but in Mesoamerican cultures, the insect also symbolized prosperity and good fortune.